- Download our Delhi Schools Guide

 As the capital city, New Delhi’s economy is incredibly diverse and welcomes skilled expats in a variety of fields.
 Whether job seekers are looking for entry-level or graduate posts, freelancing gigs or office-based work, they are likely to find something suitable.
 Large employers include communication, media, sales and marketing in both the government and big multinational companies.

 Job market in Delhi

-Finding work in Delhi
+Finding a job in Delhi

 Work culture in Delhi

 While company structures are changing as a result of the increasing presence of multinationals, there are still many companies that maintain traditional hierarchical structures.
-Expats hired to work in top management positions will be expected to give clear instructions to their subordinates rather than expecting people to use their initiative.
+Expats hired to work in top management positions may be expected to give clear instructions to their subordinates rather than expecting people to use their initiative.

 ►See Doing Business in India for more tips on etiquette and culture in the workplace

 "The economic climate was (and is) similar to what I expected from the capital of an emerging economy with an up-and-coming young population.
 Competition is fierce, but foreign experts in their fields are highly valued..."
 Read more tips on work culture from an expat's perspective in our interview with Daniel Kiteski.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Delhi.
 Please contact us if you'd like to contribute.